NUMBER AND VALUE OF SCHOLARSHIPS

 Academic performance (grades)

-Participation in volunteer Community and School activities
+Participation in volunteer Community and School Activities:

-- Participation in volunteer school activities is accepted, but community volunteer activity is given preference
+- Participation in volunteer school activities is accepted, but volunteer community activity is given preference.

-- A leadership role in community and school activities will be given additional consideration
+- A leadership role in community and school activities will be given additional consideration.

 Demonstrated leadership and voluntary community involvement in the local area are deciding factors that will be used in cases where finalists are otherwise judged to be evenly matched.

-AWARDING OF SCHOLARSHIP AND OBLIGATION OF WINNERS
+AWARDING OF SCHOLARSHIPS AND OBLIGATION OF WINNERS